Philippine television drama: 2010s

 Teleseryes began to include storylines reflecting contemporary Philippine controversy.
-ABS-CBN's 2012 Walang Hanggan addressed adultery, while the network's 2012–2013 series Ina, Kapatid, Anak explored surrogate motherhood.
+ABS-CBN's 2012 Walang Hanggan addressed adultery.
+The network's 2012–2013 series Ina, Kapatid, Anak explored surrogate motherhood.

-GMA Network premiered the big-budget historical drama series Amaya, starring Marian Rivera; Rivera also appeared in Temptation Of Wife, the Filipino version of a popular Korean series, with Dennis Trillo.
+GMA Network premiered the big-budget historical drama series Amaya, starring Marian Rivera.
+Rivera also appeared in Temptation Of Wife, the Filipino version of a popular Korean series, with Dennis Trillo.
 Trillo later appeared in the 2013 teleserye My Husband's Lover, the Philippines' first gay-themed prime-time series.

-ABS-CBN's 2014 series, The Legal Wife, was followed by the 2015 remake of Pangako Sa'Yo, starring Kathryn Bernardo and Daniel Padilla.
-The 2015 teleseryes Bridges of Love was broadcast as Puentes de Amor; the first Philippine drama aired in Latin America, it premiered on April 25, 2016, on Panamericana Televisión in Peru.
+ABS-CBN's 2014 series, The Legal Wife, was followed by the 2015 remake of Pangako Sa 'Yo, starring Kathryn Bernardo and Daniel Padilla.
+The 2015 teleseryes Bridges of Love was broadcast as Puentes de Amor.
+The first Philippine drama aired in Latin America, it premiered in April 2016, on Panamericana Televisión in Peru.
 The 2017–2018 series Wildflower was the first Philippine prime-time teleserye to explore nepotism, human rights abuses and mental illness.

-The decade marked the renewed popularity of long-running dramas after the early 2000s.
-Be Careful With My Heart aired for 2 years from 2012 to 2014.
+The 2010s marked the renewed popularity of long-running dramas after the early 2000s.
+May Bukas Pa underwent two versions which are the 2009–2010 cut on ABS-CBN and 2013 extended Jeepney TV.
+Be Careful With My Heart aired from 2012 to 2014.
 From 2014 to 2016, GMA broadcast The Half Sisters.
 ABS-CBN's afternoon teleserye Doble Kara ran between 2015 and 2017.

-Ang Probinsyano, starred by Coco Martin, attracted national attention for depicting the Philippine Drug War and the Philippine National Police despite renewed MTRCB censorship and ran from September 28, 2015, and ended in the 2020s decade (August 12, 2022).
-GMA Network dominated the late afternoon between 2016 and 2018 with its teleserye Ika-6 na Utos.
-Kadenang Ginto, also aired on ABS-CBN, premiered on October 8, 2018, and ended in the next decade (February 7, 2020).
+Ang Probinsyano, starring Coco Martin, attracted national attention for depicting the Philippine Drug War and the Philippine National Police, despite renewed MTRCB censorship.
+It ran for 7 years, from September 2015 to August 2022.
+It holds the title as the Philippine's longest-running drama series since July 2020, surpassing the five-year run 1992–1997's of Mara Clara.
+Between 2016 and 2018, GMA Network dominated the late afternoon with its teleserye Ika-6 na Utos.
+Kadenang Ginto, also aired on ABS-CBN, premiered in October 2018, and ended in February 2020.

 Live teleserye finales returned for the first time since GMA's 2007 remake of Marimar.
 ABS-CBN's On the Wings of Love starred James Reid and Nadine Lustre.
 Born for You was the first musical teleserye since ABS-CBN's 2006 TV version of Bituing Walang Ningning.

 ABS-CBN's series 2019 military drama The General's Daughter was replaced by The Killer Bride, which has been praised for depicting the Duterte administration.